acisops/acis_anomaly_pages/source/dea_shutdown.rst

 just like the previous occurrences.
 If yes, it should appear as if in one frame the DEA-A turned off.
 We need to process the dump data, send an email to the ACIS team (including Peter Ford, Bob Goeke, Mark Bautz, and Bev LaMarr), and convene a telecon at the next reasonable moment.
-A DEA-A recovery requires that the BEP be warmbooted after the DEA-A is back on (see SOP and Flight Note for details).
+A DEA-A recovery requires that the BEP be warmbooted after the DEA-A is back on (see `the SOP <http://cxc.cfa.harvard.edu/acis/cmd_seq/deaa_on.pdf>`_ and `Flight Note 572 <http://cxc.cfa.harvard.edu/acis/memos/Flight_Note572_DEA_Shutdown_Closeout_merged.pdf>`_ for details).

 Impacts
 -------

 * Until the DEA is powered back on, science operations will be interrupted.
 * After DEA is powered back on, the focal plane temperature will be unregulated and possibly uncalibrated.
-Recovery will require a BEP warmboot and setting the focal plane temperature to -121 C.
+Recovery will require a BEP warmboot and setting the focal plane temperature to -121 :math:`^{\circ}\rm{C}`.
 * The warmboot of the BEP will reset the parameters of the TXINGS patch to their defaults.
 They can be updated in the weekly load through a SAR.

 Relevant Procedures
 -------------------